neuralmagic/mlperf_inference_results_v2.1/open/NeuralMagic/prune-ofa_large.md

 Then we performed the same process described in the original paper using the same hyper-parameters.
 The model was trained to 80% block structured sparsity to maximize the performance of the model on the target hardware.

-The model was trained using the implementation available in [IntelLabs/Model-Compression-Research-Package](https://github.com/IntelLabs/Model-Compression-Research-Package).
+The model was trained using the implementation available in [IntelLabs/Model-Compression-Research-Package](https://github.com/IntelLabs/Model-Compression-Research-Package) on 8xNVIDIA Tesla-A100 + 2xIntel(R) Xeon(R) Platinum 8280 system.

 ## Fine-Tuning BERT-Large-PruneOFA to SQuADv1.1